Print

 Discipleship

-Writings from the early church suggest that Matthew was probably the most widely read gospel, and is the most frequently quoted.
+Writings from the early church suggest that Matthew was probably the most widely read gospel, and is the most frequently quoted in the writings of the church fathers.
 It records lengthy teaching (discourses), so it is suggested that it was used to disciple young converts to the Christian faith.

 Great prominence is given to the teaching of Jesus, introduced by expressions such as: “From that time Jesus began to preach, saying .."
 (4:17), "And He opened his mouth and taught them saying .."
 (5:2), "And Jesus went about all the cities and villages teaching in their synagogues and preaching the gospel of the Kingdom .."
 (9:35), "And when Jesus had finished instructing his twelve disciples, he went on from there to teach and preach in their cities .."
 (11:1), "And coming to his own country, he taught in their synagogue .."
 (13:54).

 Matthew has structured his gospel with five main sections within an introduction and conclusion.
-The five main sections are each in two parts, a narrative describing what Jesus was doing, followed by a lengthy discourse:
+The five main sections are each in two parts with an interchange between a narrative describing what Jesus was doing, followed by a lengthy discourse.

 Introduction Birth narrative (ch 1-2)